Faith Promise Event: Theme Suggestions

 Budget presentation as a jigsaw puzzle

-Here's how one church presented the breakdown of their total Faith Promise goal to the
+Here's how one church presented the breakdown of its total Faith Promise goal to the

 congregation.
 The budget making up this goal had five major line items: